 I played every sport that crossed my path growing up.
 I love(d) competing, working with a team, challenging myself and learning valuable life lessons through sports.
 Initially, I attended Rice University to play soccer, but once I noted my potential in track, I switched out my soccer cleats for track spikes and dedicated my athletic ambitions to track and field.
 During my tenure at Rice, I was a 2 time All-American, and I left Rice with school records in the mile, 1500, and steeplechase.

 Since graduating from Rice University, I have completed my PhD in Industrial-Organizational Psychology from the University of Houston and I have represented my country in several international track and field competitions.
-I spend my summers chasing my dreams and racing in countries all around the globe.
-I ran for Scotland at the Commonwealth Games in Delhi in 2010 and again in Glasgow in 2014.
+I represented my birth country of Scotland at the last three Commonwealth Games (Delhi, 2010; Glasgow, 2014; Gold Coast 2018).
 Additionally, I represented Great Britain at the World Student Games in 2011 in China and I have run for my country at the European Team Championships in 2013, 2014, 2015 & 2017.
 I represented Great Britain at the 2016 European Championships and 2016 Olympic Games.
 Making the Olympic team was a dream come true!
-Most recently, I made my first World Championship team in the Steeplechase, which were help in London in August, 2017.
+I followed up my Olympic year by making my first World Championship team in the Steeplechase, which were held in London in August, 2017.

 I currently live and train in Houston, Texas.
-In addition to training for the 2018 Commonwealth Games, I work as a Sport Psychology Consultant and I am constantly interacting with a wide variety of athletes of varying abilities.
+I work as a Sport Psychology Consultant and I am constantly interacting with a wide variety of athletes of varying abilities.
 My contact with high school, collegiate, professional, recreational, and master’s athletes provides me with a wide audience to share my personal running history, performance knowledge, and passion for the sport with.